facereviewer/gattemoos-ng/README.md

 1. `mkdir bot2`
 2. `cp config.yaml.example bot2/config.yaml`
 3. `nano bot2/config.yaml` and paste in your new bot key from BotFather.
 Also change 'bot1' to 'bot2' on the database line
+4. `screen -dmS bot2`
-4. Follow the Running section.
-When you start secretlounge-ng, use the flag `-c bot2/config.yaml`
+5. When you start secretlounge-ng, use the -c flag: `./secretlounge-ng -c bot2/config.yaml`

 ## Security
 You should harden your server by doing a few other things: